dkirkby/E4S/projects/Chatter.md

 while True:
     transmit([1,0,1,0])
 ```
+Note how we use a dedicated digital output (GP21) to drive an indicator LED that mirrors the state of the transmit (TX) line.

 Although this is a simple communication protcol, there are still a few things we need to specify:
  - What is the state of the "bus" (communication channel) when there is no activity?